KSiXing/Crash-Courses/Crash Course - Python3/README.md

 ### What is it?
 - Assumption is that all elements in a domain has been mapped to an element in the co-domain.
-- When the map function is called, the value being parse into the map function will have its corresponding value in the co-domain returned
+- When the map function is called, the value being parsed into the map function will have its corresponding value in the co-domain returned

 ### How it works
 It will map an object of the Domain to Co-Domain